 Dental crowns used to be made of metals like gold, but are now primarily made from tooth-like porcelain materials that look and feel just like a real tooth.

-To begin the process, you’ll need to come into Experience Dental for an appointment with Dr. Lee.
+To begin the process, you’ll need to come into our McKinney dental office for an appointment with Dr. Lee.
 He will examine your tooth and determine if a crown is the right choice for your unique situation.

 Depending on the circumstances, you may come in for a separate appointment, or this may be done right after your consultation.
 Dr. Lee will clean and numb the treatment site.
 Then, he will use a dental drill to remove damaged enamel from the tooth and shape it into a sturdy, stable platform for your dental crown.